TeamMentor/TM_4_Static/content/terms-and-conditions/terms-and-conditions.md

 #### Privacy Policy

 Security Innovation, Inc. is committed to respecting the privacy of our users.
 We strive to provide a safe, secure user experience.
 This Privacy Statement sets forth the online data collection and usage policies and practices that apply to TEAM Mentor websites, and does not apply to information we collect in any other fashion.
-Your data will be stored and processed in whole or in part in the United States.

 ##### What Information do we Collect and How Is It Used?